bilocq/wiley-edge-training/README.md

-# wiley-edge-training
+# Product Support with SRE
-Repo for Wiley Edge Product Support with SRE course
+This repository will contain coursework for the C297 Product Support with SRE (2211) Wiley Edge course.